 |**||Redragon M711 Cobra||$19.99|

 Of our price tracked headsets, the gaming headset that catches our eye today, to go well with the Razer Blade 17 Pro 2019 i7-9750H RTX 2080 Max-Q 16GB RAM 512GB M.2 laptop, is the HyperX Cloud Stinger.
-Today this headset is priced at $47.14.
-For reference, our lowest tracked price for this headset was on 12th Mar 2020 and it was priced at $25.98.
+Today this headset is priced at $39.99.
+Its price over the past couple of weeks has increased a bit by $39.99, which makes us think additional savings can be made here if you shop around.
+Checking our records our lowest tracked price for this headset was on 12th Mar 2020, which had it priced at $25.98.